eseyfert/mirai-designs-framework/readme.md

 # Mirai Designs Framework

 A modular framework written in [Dart Sass](https://sass-lang.com/dart-sass) and [TypeScript](https://www.typescriptlang.org/).\
-It requires a basic understanding of Sass and TypeScript and how to compile both into usable CSS and JS.
+It requires a basic understanding of Sass and TypeScript and how to compile both into usable CSS and JS.\
+Use at your own risk. :sweat_smile:

 ---